official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 to work up the ultimatum to Saddam Hussein, No.10 was advised on 26 July that there would be “formidable obstacles to overcome” to secure agreement to a new

-155 House of Commons, Official Report, 24 July 2002, column 975.
+[^155]: House of Commons, Official Report, 24 July 2002, column 975.
-156 The National Archives, Prime Minister’s Press Conference, 25 July 2002.
+[^156]: The National Archives, Prime Minister’s Press Conference, 25 July 2002.

 68

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 resolution incorporating an ultimatum without convincing evidence of a greatly increased threat from Iraq.